ServanKorkmaz/restaurant-website/replit.md

-✓ Kept only TripAdvisor link in footer social media section ✓ Updated email address to "post@nawaratthaimat.no" across all pages and admin system ✓ Corrected phone number to +47 61 17 77 71 in footer and admin system
+✓ Kept only TripAdvisor link in footer social media section ✓ Updated email address to "post@nawaratthaimat.no" across all pages and admin system ✓ Corrected phone number to +47 61 17 77 71 in footer and admin system ✓ Created separate catering page with detailed packages from restaurant's menu ✓ Updated navigation to include "Hjem, Meny, Catering, Kontakt" as requested ✓ Moved catering information from menu page to dedicated catering page ✓ Added 6 authentic catering packages with prices from 199-385 kr/pers